We will help 500,000 people who are cut off from the internet with a route out of data poverty, in partnership with Virgin Media O2.

 You can find details of your nearest Online Centre here.
 Our Learn My Way and Make It Click websites can help you increase your confidence and basic skills – click the button below to find out more.

-Staff and volunteers at the 10 Online Centres taking part in the pilot will assess the needs of people they already support.
+Staff and volunteers at the 35 Online Centres currently taking part in the programme will assess the needs of people they already support.
 They will use the Databank to obtain data voucher codes that can be loaded onto existing O2 top-up SIM cards.
 They can also provide new O2 SIM cards for those who need them.

 If you are already a member of the Online Centres Network, look out for updates in a future newsletter.
 If you are not a member of the Network, you can find out more about it below.